 Graeme's current projects include ARC funded work with Ron Levy on deliberative approaches to the law of democracy.
 He is also beginning a new project on 'horizontal censorship' - the ability of employers, social media and others to restrain 'free speech' by using their contractual and property law power, to defend their own 'brand' or right to dissociate themselves from a speaker.

 Graeme has also published extensively in labour law, the law of negligence and on issues of language and law.

-An Associate in the Federal Court of Australia and solicitor of the Queensland Supreme Court, prior to joining The University of Queensland Graeme was an Associate Professor at Griffith University, where he taught for over 13 years.
-International Editor of the Election Law Journal and board member of the Australian Journal of Labour Law, Graeme was formerly managing editor of the Griffith Law Review, columnist with the Alternative Law Journal on sport's links to law, and employment law columnist with the Australian Journal of Administrative Law.
-He currently authors the entry on Australia for the Annual Register, a 255 year old almanac of world affairs.
-In 2014 he became a Fellow of the Australian Academy of Law.
+An Associate to two judges in the Federal Court of Australia and solicitor of the Queensland Supreme Court, prior to joining UQ, Graeme was also an Associate Professor at Griffith University, where he taught for 13 years.
+In recent times Graeme has been international editor of the Election Law Journal and board member of the Australian Journal of Labour Law.
+He was also formerly managing editor of the Griffith Law Review, columnist with the Alternative Law Journal on sport's links to law, and employment law columnist with the Australian Journal of Administrative Law.
+He currently authors the entry on Australia for The Annual Register, a 257 year old almanac of world affairs.
+In 2014 he was elected a Fellow of the Australian Academy of Law.